- 300 level

 MICR 334: Advanced Immunology

-Host-pathogen interactions and disease diagnosis, allergy, autoimmunity, tumour and transplant immunology, immunodeficiency and immunoendocrinology.
-Molecular tools for immunology, fluorescent cell sorting, lymphocyte activation and cytokine assays.
+Mechanisms of immune activation and tolerance, molecular immunology, allergy, autoimmunity, immunodeficiency, immunoendocrinology, tumour immunotherapy and transplant immunology.
+Tools for tumour immunotherapy, fluorescent cell sorting, lymphocyte activation, cytotoxicity and cytokine assays.

 Studying the immune system will enable you to understand how our bodies respond to infections, allergens, transplantation and cancer.
 Central to this is our understanding of how immune systems function and the application of this knowledge in these fields.
 A course in immunology opens up career possibilities in such fields as diverse as influenza vaccine development, cancer immunology and autoimmunity.

 - This course in the applied and clinical aspects of immunology will build on your fundamental knowledge of immunology.
 This paper is ideal if you want to explore and develop your understanding of the immune system, and investigate the application of immunology knowledge at the interface between disease and the host response to disease.

 - Comparative Immunity and Innate Immune Responses

 - Lab Preparation